-International House programs are designed to bring together the thought leaders of today and tomorrow.
-Residents rub shoulders with national and international policy makers and diplomats; engage in meaningful discussions with leaders and innovators in business and tech; explore social issues with filmmakers and journalists; and delve into the creative process with acclaimed musicians, actors, and artists.
+International House offers programs and events designed to bring together the thought leaders of today and tomorrow.
+Residents gain insights from national and international policy makers and diplomats; engage in meaningful discussions with leaders and innovators in business and tech; explore social issues with filmmakers and journalists; and delve into the creative process with acclaimed musicians, actors, and artists.

 For generations, I-House Residents have had the opportunity to hear from and engage with a variety of global leaders and influencers including:

 - Eleanor Roosevelt, First Lady of the United States

 - Isaac Stern, Violinist